Agoric/documentation/main/REPL/timerServices.md

 Calls the specified handler the specified number of seconds after executing this call.

-Returns the time at which the call is scheduled to happen. **tyg todo: In what format?**
+Returns the time, in the same format as the parameter, at which the call is scheduled to happen.

 ```js
 const handler = harden({wake(now) { console.log(`woke up ${now}`); }});